Hiring for attitude: matching candidates to your company culture

 4. Observe applicants when they think no one is watching

 Want to see a candidate’s true colors?
 See how they behave when they think no one is watching.
 How did the applicant treat your receptionist?
-Did he strike up conversation with other applicants in the waiting room?
+Did he strike up a conversation with other applicants in the waiting room?
 Did he eat alone in the cafeteria or introduce himself to a table of strangers?

 What the candidate says and does outside of the hiring manager’s view can give you a glimpse into their true personality (which may differ from how they present in an interview).
 Use these clues to help judge if the applicant will really be a good fit in the culture you’re cultivating.